-Instead of considering the coordinates of $E_{n}$ in the standard basis of $\R^{d \times d}$, we introduce a geometric splitting of $E_{n}$ into two parts, for which we recover respectively Gaussian distributions and Haar measures as $n \ra \infty$.
+Instead of considering the usual coordinates of $E_{n}$, we introduce a \textit{geometric splitting} of $E_{n}$ into two parts, for which we recover respectively Gaussian distributions and Haar measures as $n \ra \infty$.
 The first part yields CLT's from which we deduce our estimation of $F^{\I}(\Sigma)$.
 The second part provides statistics that are valued, for all $n \geq 1$, in the orthogonal groups $(O(q_{i}))_{i}$, contrarily to the diagonal blocks of $E_{n}$.
 We derive such a geometric splitting of any orthogonal matrix from the structure of \textit{Riemannian submersion} of the map which associates to a $q$-frame the $q$-linear subspace spanned by it, for any $1 \leq q \leq d$. \

-Thus, thanks to the explicit expression of the Riemannian Logarithm in any Grassmannian, we establish a CLT in a Grassmannian for each PS separately.
-Then, contrarily to the CLT's for each PS in \cite{Tyler 1981}, some geometric properties of Grassmannians allow us to \textit{concatenate} these CLT's to obtain a pivotal statistic for $F^{\I}(\Sigma)$, whose limiting distribution is a $\chi^{2}$ one.
-We describe briefly our result hereafter.
-It is well-known that a.s., for all $n \geq 1$, the eigenvalues of $\ECM$ are all distinct.
-Then, one can construct a flag of type $\I$ from the eigenvectors of $\ECM$ as follows: those associated to the $q_{1}$ largest eigenvalues are grouped together, followed by those associated to the next $q_{2}$ ones, ..., and finally those associated to the $q_{r}$ smallest ones.
-Then, the linear subspaces generated by each group form a flag $F^{\I}\left(\ECM \right) \in \FI$ which may be compared to $F^{\I}(\Sigma)$.
-Thus, we prove a result of the form